Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 The ASUS TUF RTX 5070 OC Edition boosts to approximately 2720 MHz vs the Founders Edition’s 2512 MHz reference clock.
 ASUS’s TUF cooling system runs three Axial-tech fans and military-grade capacitors; under sustained load the card operates 15-20°C cooler than reference designs, which keeps boost clocks sustained rather than intermittent.

-DLSS 4 Multi Frame Generation works in all titles with DLSS support, which covers the majority of major 2025-2026 releases.
+DLSS 4 Multi Frame Generation works in all titles with DLSS support, covering the majority of major 2025-2026 releases.
 With DLSS Quality + 2x Frame Generation at 4K, the RTX 5070 moves Cyberpunk 2077 and other demanding engines from the 40-50 FPS native 4K range into 80-100 effective FPS territory.

 PSU requirement: The RTX 5070 uses a 16-pin 12V-2x6 connector.
 The Corsair RM850e and Seasonic Focus GX-850 include one natively.
 If you’re using a different PSU, verify 12V-2x6 support before purchasing.